Oxygen–hemoglobin dissociation curve: 2,3-BPG

-2,3-Bisphosphoglycerate or 2,3-BPG (formerly named 2,3-diphosphoglycerate or 2,3-DPG - reference?) is an organophosphate formed in red blood cells during glycolysis and is the conjugate base of 2,3-bisphosphoglyceric acid.
-The production of 2,3-BPG is likely an important adaptive mechanism, because the production increases for several conditions in the presence of diminished peripheral tissue O2 availability, such as hypoxemia, chronic lung disease, anemia, and congestive heart failure, among others.
+2,3-Bisphosphoglycerate or 2,3-BPG (formerly named 2,3-diphosphoglycerate or 2,3-DPG) is an organophosphate formed in red blood cells during glycolysis and is the conjugate base of 2,3-bisphosphoglyceric acid.
+The production of 2,3-BPG is likely an important adaptive mechanism, because the production increases for several conditions in the presence of diminished peripheral tissue O2 availability, such as hypoxemia, chronic lung disease, anemia, and congestive heart failure, among others, which necessitate easier oxygen unloading in the peripheral tissue.
 High levels of 2,3-BPG shift the curve to the right (as in childhood), while low levels of 2,3-BPG cause a leftward shift, seen in states such as septic shock, and hypophosphataemia.
 In the absence of 2,3-BPG, hemoglobin's affinity for oxygen increases.
 2,3-BPG acts as a heteroallosteric effector of hemoglobin, lowering hemoglobin's affinity for oxygen by binding preferentially to deoxyhemoglobin.
-An increased concentration of BPG in red blood cells favours formation of the T (taut or tense), low-affinity state of hemoglobin and so the oxygen-binding curve will shift to the right.
+An increased concentration of BPG in red blood cells favours formation of the T (taut), low-affinity state of hemoglobin and so the oxygen-binding curve will shift to the right.

 Temperature

-Increase in temperature shifts the ODC to the right.
-If temperature is increased keeping the [O2] the same, then the oxygen saturation decreases because the bond between iron in the Hb and O2 gets denatured.
-Similarly, with increase in temperature, partial pressure of oxygen also increases.
-So, one will have a lesser hemoglobin saturation percentage for the same [O2] or a higher partial pressure of oxygen.
-Thus, any point in the curve will shift rightwards (due to increased partial pressure of oxygen) and downwards (due to weakened Hb-O2bond).
-Hence, the rightward shift of the curve.
+An increase in temperature shifts the oxygen dissociation curve to the right.
+When temperature is increased keeping the oxygen concentration constant, oxygen saturation decreases as the bond between oxygen and iron gets denatured.
+Additionally, with increased temperature, the partial pressure of oxygen increases as well.
+So, one will have a lesser amount of hemoglobin saturated for the same oxygen concentration but at a higher partial pressure of oxygen.
+Thus, any point in the curve will shift rightwards (due to increased partial pressure of oxygen) and downwards (due to weakened Hb-O2bond), hence, the rightward shift of the curve.